sav-che/TL-2/Authors/Sagra, Ramón de la {std. Sagra}.md

-> [!cite] BHL link: this entry starts at [page 1055](https://www.biodiversitylibrary.org/item/103624#page/1069/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 1055](https://www.biodiversitylibrary.org/page/33190526) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Sagra, Ramón de la (1798-1871), Spanish economist, agriculturist and botanist; director of a botanical garden at Havana, Cuba and professor of botany at the University 1822-1835; working on his collections and his *Hist. fis.
-Cuba* at Paris from 1836. (*Sagra*).
+Cuba* at Paris from 1836.
+**Abbreviated name**: *Sagra*

 #### Herbarium and types